infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 ## Configuring the Provider

 The provider needs to be configured with an API key and the URL of the Infoblox Cloud Services Portal (CSP).
-The API Key can be obtained from the Infoblox Cloud Services Portal (CSP) by following the steps in the guide - [Configuring User API Keys](https://docs.infoblox.com/space/BloxOneCloud/35430405/Configuring+User+API+Keys).
+You can get the API Key from the Infoblox Cloud Services Portal (CSP) by following the steps outlined in this guide - [Configuring User API Keys](https://docs.infoblox.com/space/BloxOneCloud/35430405/Configuring+User+API+Keys).

 Create a directory for the Terraform configuration and create a file named `main.tf` with the following content: